Commercial Bins – What Sizes And Options For Your Business

 The article notes that to date – people have focused most attention on shopping bags from supermarkets (estimated that Australian uses an incredible 4 billion per year.
 Note: some countries like Ireland have put a tax on bag usage and this has dramatically reduced the numbers.

 The next big step is making bags and packaging from bio-degradable materials.
+See our blog on why plastic bags can not go in commingled bins due to contamination concerns.

 “In Australia, the term biodegradable usually refers to plastics that are ‘compostable’, meaning they will break down when placed in a home compost bin or commercial composting facility.
 When disposed of correctly, a compostable plastic will almost completely biodegrade within six months – a big improvement on the 100-plus years it would take for something like a normal plastic bag to break down in landfill.”